Mark 4

 and hearing they may hear, and not understand;

-“That seeing … not understand.”
-This saying talks about people who have seen and heard the teaching of the Lord; they saw it in front of them, but they couldn’t take it.
-The Lord was on earth; they saw the difference between common men and the Lord, but they did not accept the difference.
-“That seeing … not understand.”
-This saying talks about people who have seen and heard the teaching of the Lord; they saw it in front of them, but they couldn’t take it.
-The Lord was on earth; they saw the difference between common men and the Lord, but they did not accept the difference.
+““That seeing … not understand.”
+This saying refers to people who have seen and heard the teachings of the Lord Jesus.
+They saw the Lord Jesus in front of them teaching, but they couldn’t take it.
+The Lord was on earth; they saw the difference between the common man and the Lord, and they did not accept His teachings.
 “Fearing that by chance, they should turn, and should be forgiven them.”
-Here is not the understanding that the Lord does not want them to have; therefore, pay attention to the meaning; the purpose of each person coming around the Lord is different.
-Some do not want to be forgiven; they come only to criticize and try to turn away people.
-Those ones, even if they hear, they will never understand or accept; but, by faking, they think they can have a chance to receive forgiveness.
-So, this is not about the Lord giving forgiveness; the Lord gives forgiveness to all who come with sincere hearts, no exception, but here the verse does not talk about these types.
+Here, the point is not that the Lord does not want them to have forgiveness; pay attention to the meaning.
+The purpose of each person coming to see and hear the Lord is different.
+Some do not want to be forgiven; they come only to criticize and try to turn people away.
+Those who come that way, even if they hear, will never understand or accept, and by faking, they think they can have a chance to receive forgiveness.
+So the meaning in these verses is not about the Lord not giving forgiveness; the Lord gives forgiveness to all who come with a sincere heart, without exception, but this is not about those types of people.
 Most people interpret this verse to mean that the Lord fears they will turn.
 How can the Lord have fear?
-This “fearing” is not afraid, but instead, those who are not true pretend to be faithful and can turn away the true ones; that’s all.
-Here, you can link this verse to the parable of the wolf that comes in the sheep’s clothing (See Comments Matthew 7:15); they have known the Lord but did not accept and pretend to believe in order to create damage for other believers; it is blasphemy (See Mark 3:28-30).
+The “fearing” in this verse is not being afraid to give forgiveness, but instead fearing that those who are not true and pretend to be faithful, can turn away the true ones, that’s all.
+Here you can link these verses to the parable of the wolf that comes in sheep’s clothing (see Comments Matthew 7:15).
+They have known the Lord but did not accept, and they pretend to believe in order to cause harm to other believers; it is blasphemy (see Mark 3:28-30).
+The “fearing” in these verses refers to why the Lord speaks in parables: to help true believers spot the fake ones.

-[The understanding in Mark 4:12 is that two groups of people come to the Lord: those that have sincere hearts and searching, to whom the Lord will give an understanding of the parables, and those that are fake and not sincere, so they will never understand the parables.
+The understanding in Mark 4:12 is that two groups of people come to the Lord: 1) those who have sincere hearts and searching, to whom the Lord will give understanding of the parables, and 2) those who are fake and not sincere, so they will never understand the parables.
 This second group, since they don’t understand the parables, will not be able to explain anything and convince the other group about their way of understanding and make those people in the first group somehow, by chance, turn away from asking for repentance and forgiveness from the Lord, since the first group will see clearly from the Lord that they themselves are correct.
-If those from the first group continue asking the Lord to see clearly, they won’t fall into a trap because the Lord will always help if you come to ask.
-Really, the Lord does not want people who do not have faith and do not ask the Holy Spirit’s understanding to use their own mind and understanding and teach others His Word.]
+If those from the first group continue asking the Lord to see clearly, they won’t fall into a trap, because the Lord will always help if you come to ask.
+Really, the Lord does not want people who do not have faith and do not ask the Holy Spirit for understanding to use their own mind and understanding and teach others His Word.

 [13] And He says to them, Perceive you not this parable?
 And how will you know all the parables?